Do we have lift off or lockdown still?

 Bulgaria has restriction into the country denying the entry of most foreign nationals, including travelers from some European countries, such as Austria, Belgium, France, Germany, Iceland, Italy, Liechtenstein, Luxembourg, Netherlands, Spain, Switzerland and the UK, except for citizens of other EU or Schengen countries (Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, Greece, Hungary, Latvia, Lithuania, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia or Sweden).

 Cambodia has now lifted the ban as of the 20th of May on travelers arriving from France, Germany, Iran, Italy, Spain and the US, but a 14 day quarantine is required.
+A US$3000 deposit must be paid for COVID-10 testing.
 Foreigners desiring to travel into Cambodia must first obtain a visa from Cambodian missions abroad, the statement reads, adding that an individual must provide a medical certificate, issued by competent health authorities of their country no more than 72 hours prior to the date of travel, certifying that they are not tested positive for COVID-19.
 They also require a proof of health insurance with coverage.

 Cayman Islands has restricted international entry at least until the 1st of September.